-Dining at Black Cat Farm was the absolute culinary highlight of my Boulder trip.
+Dining at Black Cat Farm was the absolute culinary highlight on one of my last Boulder trip.
 Perhaps it was the singular highlight, especially for a foodie like me visiting a foodie town like Boulder.

 Black Cat Farm wasn’t just a meal.
 It was an experience, an intimate farm to table dining adventure on a picturesque rural farm.